lee-xin-jin-terence/linux-file-transfer-protocol-client-server/README.md

+> This project was developed as part of a university coursework.
+It was a collaborative effort between Terence Lee and Hendra Kurniawan.

 # Simple File Transfer Protocol (FTP) in C for Linux

-## Authored by Terence Lee and my university friend and project partner, Hendra Kurniawan
+# Authors:
+Terence Lee<br/>
+Hendra Kurniawan

 ## Overview
 This project implements a basic File Transfer Protocol (FTP) in C (GNU) for Linux.
 It allows for the transfer of files between a client and server over a remote network.